agerwitz/ultimate-guide-to-bosh/README.md

 That's right, there are two folders included in `PATH` for games.
 I had to look it up - these are not mentioned in the [FHS wikipedia page](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).

 But I personally have a dissatisfaction with the standard Linux filesystem hierarchy: the knowledge of which files belong to each package is obscure.
-At the time that you need to know "how does this process get started and stopped" or "where are the log files for this process", its normally urgent and you're in a bad mood.
+At the time that you need to know "how does this process get started and stopped" or "where are the log files for this process", it's normally urgent and you're in a bad mood.

 This is a big positive for the BOSH filesystem hierarchy: you can find everything in a hurray.